shivam-core/VANTAGE-AI---AI-POWERED-EXPENSE-TRACKING/README.md

 * Optional user authentication (local or third-party). `<<CONFIRM: Is there login/signup?>`
 * Offline support (service worker / local storage). `<<CONFIRM if applicable>>`

-If any item above is not implemented, tell me which are incorrect and I will remove them.
+If any of the items above are not implemented, please let me know which ones are incorrect, and I will remove them.

 ---